hotpunkx/glitchguess/docs/prd.md

 - Display selected category at top of screen
 - Show instruction message: 'Perfect!
 Think of any [CATEGORY] within the selected category.
 Don't tell me what it is.
 I'll ask up to 20 yes/no questions.'
 - No text input required (human keeps answer in mind)
-- AI generates intelligent yes/no questions based on selected category and previous answers
-- Three response buttons: Yes / No / Sometimes
+- AI generates intelligent yes/no questions based on selected category and previous answers\n- Three response buttons: Yes / No / Sometimes
 - AI makes educated guesses based on accumulated information and category constraints

 ### 2.4 AI Thinks Mode

 - Display selected category at top of screen
-- AI secretly selects a random word strictly within the chosen category (animal, object, famous person, movie, or place)
-- Human types and submits yes/no questions
+- AI secretly selects a random word strictly within the chosen category (animal, object, famous person, movie, or place)\n- Human types and submits yes/no questions
 - AI responds with Yes/No/Sometimes based on its secret answer
 - Human can make guesses at any time

 ### 2.5 Game Progress Display

-\n- Question counter showing current question number out of 20
+- Question counter showing current question number out of 20
 - Question history panel displaying all previous Q&A pairs in chronological order
-- Clear visual distinction between questions and answers\n
+- Clear visual distinction between questions and answers
-### 2.6 End Game Conditions
+\n### 2.6 End Game Conditions

-\n- AI/Human guesses correctly before 20 questions
+- AI/Human guesses correctly before 20 questions
 - 20 questions reached without correct guess

 ### 2.7 End Screen

 - Victory message: 'I got it in X questions!' (if guessed correctly)
 - Surrender message: 'I surrender!
-What was it?' (if 20 questions reached)
-- Display confetti animation on victory
+What was it?' (if 20 questions reached)\n- Display confetti animation on victory
 - Reveal the correct answer
 - Large 'Play Again' button to restart